~ EMBRACING STARTING FROM THE BEGINNING ~

 Another decade passed and that’s when it hit me: I wasn’t ‘bad’, I was out of practice and simply needed to start back at the beginning.
 This blog is my beginning.
 We all work at our own pace and I have managed to impregnate in my mind the idea that age doesn’t dictate your life coordinates.
 I get to decide where I go next.

 I chose fashion as the anchor for my blog partly due to its subjectivity, and partly due to its relatability.
 Wearing clothing is something that makes us human – part of who we are as a species – making it as relevant to our culture as film, literature, music and sport.
-I also just find clothing beautiful – there is a buoyancy to it.
+I also just find clothing beautiful, there is a buoyancy to it.
 Fashion doesn’t have to equate to vapidity: it doesn’t need to be about spending money, maintaining an ‘on-trend’ status or unrealistic constructs of beauty.
 Apparel, like language, when selected thoughtfully and compiled with a certain level of prowess, becomes art.
 (It can also simply be a lot of fun!)

 What you wear can tell a story or set a mood; it has the ability to make a statement – the outfit becoming greater than the sum of its parts.
 The garments hanging in our wardrobes are a visual representation of the time in which they reside because fashion is heavily influenced by the social, political and environmental arenas surrounding its incarnation.
 Clothing can be used as a tool to define cultures/subcultures, and allow a sense of ‘belonging’, but is also multifarious enough to provide a platform for individual self-expression.

 And here I am, expressing myself!